vagharsh/consul-tree/README.md

 # consul-tree v 2.7

-Its a Tree for Consul https://github.com/hashicorp/consul KV section, which supports, Cut, Copy, Paste, Create, Delete methods.
+Its a Tree for Consul https://github.com/hashicorp/consul KV section, which supports, Cut, Copy, Paste, Create, Delete methods, and search feature.

 The applicaiton is based on:
 JQuery, Twitter Bootstrap, JStree, PHP